Panopticom: Artwork

 The cover artwork features Red Gravity by David Spriggs, who created the piece in 2021 with acrylic paint on layered plexiglass with dimensions of 84 × 61 × 20 cm.
 The artwork consists of a red vortex with a black hole in the center.
 Gabriel commented that the artwork reflected "Panopticom's" lyrical themes of surveillance, which prompted him to reach out to Spriggs for permission to use Red Gravity for the cover art.
-The artwork was also used as a backdrop for performances of "Panopticom" during Gabriel's i/o tour.
+Red Gravity was also used as a backdrop for live performances of "Panopticom" during Gabriel's i/o tour.

+Music videos

+Several official music videos were released for "Panopticom", all of which were made with artificial intelligence.
+In April 2023, Gabriel and Stability AI launched the #DiffuseTogether competition for people to create music videos with artificial intelligence to accompany the music of one of Gabriel's songs from his I/O album.
+One of the joint-winners from the competition was Lamson, an engineer from Vietnam who used Stable Diffusion for their music video, which used the audio from the Dark-Side Mix of "Panopticom".
+A different music video using the same mix was created by Stephen Grzanowski under the alias Vnderworld with the Stable Diffusion with the Deforum plug-in over the course of one week.
+Their music video placed second in the #DiffuseTogether competition.
+Another music video was created by Dominic DeJoseph using the audio from the song's Bright-Side Mix.

 Critical reception

 Steve Erickson of Slant Magazine characterised "Panopticom" as a song that "confronts our surveillance culture, its title referring to the ability to observe a world where facts are difficult to determine."
 He also indicated his preference for the Bright-Side mix over the Dark-Side mix, calling the former a "more potent version of the song."
 In his review of i/o, Chris Roberts highlighted the song's themes of surveillance and Gabriel's "hushed but crystal-clear diction.
-Writing for Uncut, John Lewis noted similarities in the song's production to some of Gabriel's earlier work, including on "Intruder" and "No Self Control".
+Writing for Uncut, John Lewis compared the song's production to some of Gabriel's earlier work, including on "Intruder" and "No Self Control".
+Helen Brown of The Independent highlighted the song's "rolling bass lines" that she said that recalled Gabriel's 1992 song "Digging in the Dirt".
+Writing for The Guardian, Alexis Petridis described it as "a kind of jingle, albeit a luxuriously-appointed one" for Gabriel's idea of a "universally accessible data globe".